 Your infographic data needs to be up to date, relevant and useful.
 Luckily, finding good data isn’t that hard.
 You can choose from:

 - Research firms like Pew, Gartner, econsultancy and others who publish studies in a wide range of fields

 - Statistics sites from the governmental agencies, global bodies and NGOs

 - Other publicly available data.

-There’s an excellent list of infographic information resources on DailyTekk – it’s a great starting point for doing your research.
+There’s an article with infographic tools and resources on EduBirdie – it’s a great starting point for doing your research.

 You can also do your own research, but you’ll have to do it right.
 No-one cares if you asked your neighbors for their opinion on an issue, but if you asked 1,000 people in-depth questions via an online survey, then that’s different.
 If you want to create your own data, then you’ll need a key topic, to formulate some questions and to formulate a survey, using a tool like SurveyMonkey, Wufoo or Google Forms.
 If you’re short of time, consider getting a service like TaskBullet to do the research for you.